SintraCascaisSesimbra.com

 Top Attractions for a Holiday to the Estoril Region

-A Day Trip to Sintra - Portugal's most enchanting town lies just 20km inland, where whimsical palaces and ancient castles rise from misty, forested hills.
+A Day Trip to Sintra takes you to Portugal's most enchanting town, just 20km inland, where whimsical palaces and ancient castles rise from misty, forested hills.
 The colourful Pena Palace and mysterious Quinta da Regaleira make this an unmissable excursion - Guide to Sintra.

 Sintra

-Exploring Lisbon - The Portuguese capital offers everything from historic tram rides through ancient neighbourhoods to cutting-edge restaurants and vibrant nightlife.
-The direct train connection makes day trips hassle-free - One day tour of Lisbon.
+Exploring Lisbon offers everything from historic tram rides through ancient neighbourhoods to cutting-edge restaurants and vibrant nightlife.
+The direct train connection makes day trips straightforward.
+One day tour of Lisbon.
+One day tour of Lisbon.

 Lisbon

-Golfe do Estoril - One of Portugal's oldest courses, dating from 1929, combines challenging play with stunning coastal views.
+Golfe do Estoril is one of Portugal's oldest courses, dating from 1929, combining challenging play with stunning coastal views.
 The par-69 layout has hosted the Portuguese Open numerous times.

-Surfing at Praia do Guincho - This wild Atlantic beach, 9km west, presents a complete contrast to Estoril's sheltered coastline.
-Powerful waves and consistent winds create ideal conditions for surfing, windsurfing, and kitesurfing.
+Surfing at Praia do Guincho presents a complete contrast to Estoril's sheltered coastline.
+This wild Atlantic beach, 9km west, delivers powerful waves and consistent winds that create ideal conditions for surfing, windsurfing, and kitesurfing.

 Praia do Guincho

-Cabo da Roca - Stand at mainland Europe's westernmost point, where 140-metre cliffs drop dramatically into the Atlantic.
-The lighthouse marks the place that was considered the edge of the known world until the 14th century - Cabo da Roca guide
+Cabo da Roca is mainland Europe's westernmost point, where 140-metre cliffs drop dramatically into the Atlantic.
+The lighthouse marks the place that was believed to be the edge of the known world until the 14th century.
+Cabo da Roca guide. - Cabo da Roca guide

 Cabo da Roca

-A Day Trip to Belém - This historic Lisbon district preserves Portugal's golden age of exploration.
-Spend a day exploring the famous monuments like the Jerónimos Monastery and Belém Tower, and taste the original Pastéis de Belém custard tarts - guide to Belem.
+A Day Trip to Belém takes you to this historic Lisbon district preserving Portugal's golden age of exploration.
+Spend a day exploring monuments like the Jerónimos Monastery and Belém Tower, and taste the original Pastéis de Belém custard tarts. guide to Belem.

 Torre de Belém Lisbon